The Only Guide to Agile Localization You’ll Ever Need

 Phrase is designed to support the need for an agile and continuous approach to localization as described above.
 Many years ago, we began to develop Phrase to meet an urgent need of our own and have grown it to a genuine translation management system that cannot only manage complex translation and localization projects but integrates them directly into the development workflows you are familiar with.

-Years later, the Phrase Localization Suite is used by thousands brands across the world to accelerate the overall localization process and to get higher-quality translations at a lower total cost.
+Years later, the Phrase Localization Platform is used by thousands brands across the world to accelerate the overall localization process and to get higher-quality translations at a lower total cost.
 It automates the translation and localization process so that your business and developers can focus on continuous product development.
 Phrase is your reliable solution for scalable localization and partner in tearing down language barriers.

 Speak with an expert

 Want to learn how our solutions can help you unlock global opportunity?
-We’d be happy to show you around the Phrase Localization Suite and answer any questions you may have.
+We’d be happy to show you around the Phrase Localization Platform and answer any questions you may have.